intel/aipc-devkit-install/README.md

 ## 4. Installation

-1. Copy the `installer.exe` and `uninstall.exe` under repo root folder.
+1. Move `installer.exe` and `uninstall.exe` under c:\intel\aipcdevkit folder.
-2. Follow the instructions in [Installation_Guide.md](Installation_Guide.md) from point 4 under **Installation Instructions**.
-Installation will be done under `C:\Intel\aipcdevkit`.
+2. Continue with the installation process by following the steps provided in the [Installation_Guide.md](Installation_Guide.md) starting from section 4 - **Installation Instructions**.
+This will guide you through the remaining installation steps to complete installation under `C:\Intel\aipcdevkit`.
-3. After the installation completes, the AI PC virtual environment will be available, and Jupyter Notebook will open in the browser.
+3. Once the installation is complete, the AI PC virtual environment will be set up, and Jupyter Notebook will automatically open in your browser.

 ## 5. Running Notebooks